 Curbside Mail Delivery – For rural or curbside mail delivery you should consider buying a post mount, column mount, or a pedestal locking mailbox.
 Some post mount mailboxes are ground mounted (installed into concrete) while others are surface mounted (bolted to an existing concrete base).
 You can also buy just the mailbox post, just the mailbox on its own, or purchase a mailbox and post package.

 Mailbox Style – Depending on your tastes and your home’s architecture, residential mailboxes can be purchased in a wide variety of styles.
-From buying an antique looking pedestal and wall mount home mailbox to buying a vintage looking Victorian style mailbox or the more modern looking stainless steel mailbox, The MailboxWorks carries them all.
-We even offer a wide variety of novelty mailboxes, plus copper, brass, and wooden mailboxes for sale.
+From buying an antique looking pedestal or wall mount home mailbox to buying a vintage looking Victorian style mailbox The MailboxWorks carries them all.
+We even offer a wide variety of novelty mailboxes, plus modern stainless steel, copper, brass, and wooden mailboxes for sale.

 Mailbox Finish – Depending on the mailbox type, there are a myriad of color choices to choose from.
 A good guideline is to try and match your mailbox finish to some accent on your house.
 For example, if you have nickel hardware then a good match would be to buy a satin nickel mailbox.
 If you have green shutters then a green mailbox finish might be a good match.